Di Dongsheng

-Di Dongsheng (翟东升 (Dí Dōngshēng), born 1976) is an associate dean and professor of international political economy and international relations at the School of International Studies (SIS) of the Renmin University of China (RUC).
-Di is also a senior research fellow at the International Monetary Institute of RUC and a member of the Centre for International Security and Strategy (CISS) at Tsinghua University, a think tank closely affiliated with the International Liaison Department of the Chinese Communist Party (IDCPC), the Ministry of Industry and Information Technology (MIIT), and the Chinese Ministry of Foreign Affairs.
+Di Dongsheng (翟东升 (Dí Dōngshēng), born 1976) is a Chinese international relations scholar.
+He currently serves as professor and vice dean of the School of International Relations of the Renmin University of China.

+Di is also a senior research fellow at the International Monetary Institute of RUC and a member of the Centre for International Security and Strategy (CISS) at Tsinghua University, a think tank closely affiliated with the International Liaison Department of the Chinese Communist Party, the Ministry of Industry and Information Technology, and the Ministry of Foreign Affairs.

 Career

-Since 1994, he has been a student and later a professor at Renmin University of China.
-He has also been a visiting scholar or a part-time lecturer at Sciences Po, Vrije Universiteit Brussel, Boston University Brussels, and Georgetown University.
+Di received a Bachelor of Law, a Master of Law, and a Doctor of Law in international relations, all from the Renmin University of China.
+Di was a visiting scholar or part-time lecturer at Sciences Po, Vrije Universiteit Brussel, Boston University Brussels, and Georgetown University.

 Di's research interests include the international political economy of money and financial systems, China's economic foreign relations, and the political economy of the United States.
 Since 1999, he has published a number of scholarly articles in both Chinese and English.